 Professional Respect.
-Members seeking a position should show professional respect for persons formerly holding the position, successors holding the position, or for others who might be applying for the same position.
-Professional respect does not preclude honest differences of opinion; it does preclude attacking a person's motives or integrity.
+Members should demonstrate professional respect for colleagues, including predecessors, successors, and others who might be candidates for the same position.
+Professional respect does not preclude sharing honest differences of opinion privately between colleagues; it does preclude attacking a person's motives or integrity, undermining them, or actively interfering with their work.